 To start transcribing, just choose some music you REALLY like.
 Now figure out the first note using your instrument and write it down (including where it is rhythmically) now do the next note and the next note and the next note.
 After a bit you should be able to do small passages at one time.

-When I started transcribing I really struggled, I think I managed about 8 bars of a song over the course of a few hours.
+When I first started transcribing I really struggled, I managed about 8 bars of a song over the course of a few hours.
 But the next transcription I did was 4 pages!
 Ever since I have transcribed numerous solos and song melodies and I think it's one of the main reasons I am a "harmonious, melodious, tuneful, you hum it, I'll play it Musician".

 Here are some specific types of transcribing I do: